 5. Open vs. Closed Adoption- What type of adoption are you currently a part of?
 Is it completely open, completely closed, or somewhere in the middle?
 What are the benefits and drawbacks in your opinion?
 Potential adoptive parents may be trying to navigate how they feel about levels of openness.
 Your experience can help them to make an informed decision.

 1. Searching for Answers- If you have been raised in a closed adoption, you may have had many questions over the years.
 Who are your birth parents?
 Why did they choose adoption?
 What kind of medical history do you have?
 What is your cultural heritage?
 What traits did you receive from your biological family?
 Even in open adoptions, there may be questions that an adoptee doesn’t feel comfortable asking.
 How have you been able to find the information you seek?
 If you are still searching for answers, how has that affected your life and identity (if at all)?

-3. Advocate for Adoption- Has being adopted impacted your life in a positive way?
+3. Advocate for Adoption- Has being adopted positively impacted your life?
 If you were raised in a loving and happy home, you may be a great advocate for the benefits of adoption.
-Educating others on the benefits of adoption can help not only potential birth parents and adoptive parents, but also the general public.
+Educating others on the benefits of adoption can help not only potential birth parents and adoptive parents but also the general public.
 With many misconceptions portrayed by the media and society, it is important to dispel any rumors that may exist about adoption.

 – Other Stories That Need Sharing: Your experience with adoption is probably not the only story you have inside of you.
 All stories are worth sharing!
 As humans, we endure a lot.
 We can let it hinder us, or we can use it as a stepping stone to achieve great things and help others.
 Perhaps you have a story that can help others that involves one or more of the following: